Saxon Lutheran Memorial (Frohna, Missouri): Memorial

 The Saxon Lutheran Memorial is listed on the National Register of Historic Places.
 In 2009, it was recognized by the Friends of Missouri State Archive Association as the last complete home and farmstead complex of its era.
 The entire facility depicts aspects of the Saxon migration and settlement, and displays the domestic and farming artifacts of 19th century German rural settlements in Perry County, Missouri.

 The Saxon Lutheran Memorial is an outdoor history museum in the setting of a log cabin village located on the homestead and farm of the Bergt Farm Complex.
-The Saxon Lutheran Memorial complex has been open as a historic site since 1964 and has been listed in the National Register of Historic Places since 1980.
+The complex has been open as a historic site since 1964 and has been listed in the National Register of Historic Places since 1980.
 The complex consists of 30 acre dominated by the log-cabin frame house and hewn log section building that was the home of brothers Wilhelm and Christian Adolf Bergt.
 Now restored, the Bergt Home contains household utensils and furniture from the pioneer period.
 This historic building has been through many changes through the years.
 A lean-to porch was added across the west side when the second log cabin was built.
 In the 1840s, a board and batten lean-to was built across the east side to serve as kitchen, bedroom, and porch, and was then removed in the 1920s.
 In 1870, a room was added beyond the west porch.
 Later the porch was closed in to serve as a kitchen.
-In 1913 the larger frame addition completed the house.
+In 1913, the larger frame addition completed the house.
 The house serves as the curator's residence.

 The site also contains a granary, a timber frame barn which contains within it an earlier double crib hewn log barn, and two log outbuildings whose original use is uncertain.
 These buildings were constructed in the period from the second quarter of the 19th century to the first quarter of the 20th century.
 The site also hosts a visitors' center and an outdoor museum for farm equipment.
-The Memorial was dedicated October 31, 1964, on the 125th anniversary of the Saxon Immigration.
+The memorial was dedicated October 31, 1964, on the 125th anniversary of the Saxon Immigration.

 A machine shed was added to the site in 1990 and is filled with old machinery.
 Several buildings with connections to the descendants of the Saxons living in the area have been moved to the site in recent years, including the Fenwick Cabin, the Hamilton-Goehring Cabin, the Schuppan Haus, and the newest addition, the 1904 Confirmation Room from Concordia Lutheran Church in Frohna.
 Other buildings have been constructed on the site to depict the customs and way of life of the 19th century settlers: a bake oven, a blacksmith shop, and a woodworking shop.